taejaehan/Cordova-Kakaotalk-Plugin/README.md

 ### Usage

 This plugin adds an object to the window.
-Right now, you can only login and logout.
+Right now, you can login, logout and share.

 ##### Login